toolkit-for-ynab/toolkit-for-ynab/README.md

 - Chrome on the [Chrome Web Store](https://chrome.google.com/webstore/detail/toolkit-for-ynab/lmhdkkhepllpnondndgpgclfjnlofgjl)
 - Firefox on the [Firefox Add-on Repository](https://addons.mozilla.org/firefox/addon/toolkit-for-ynab/)
-- Safari [on the Safari Extension Gallery](https://safari-extensions.apple.com/details/?id=com.kangoextensions.ynabenhanced-7M68YQDBSE) NOTE: Safari is currently stuck on version 0.3.6 because of [this issue](https://forums.developer.apple.com/thread/37551).
-We'll submit updates for Safari back to Apple as soon as we're able to.
+- Safari [on the Safari Extension Gallery](https://safari-extensions.apple.com/details/?id=com.kangoextensions.ynabenhanced-7M68YQDBSE) NOTE: Safari is currently stuck on version 0.3.6 because Apple is still reviewing the update.
+You can install the latest [from us directly](http://toolkitforynab.com/safari-updates/toolkitforynab_latest.safariextz) but please keep in mind that it won't auto-update.

 Roadmap
 -------